hopv/syng/README.md

 ## Font

-The source code uses a lot of Unicode characters, so we recommend you to use a font that covers these characters.
+The source code uses a lot of Unicode characters, so we recommend you use a font that covers these characters.
 To render them, you can use any of the following:
 - [**Source Code Pro**](https://github.com/adobe-fonts/source-code-pro)